Short Bio

 Long Bio

-A former Strathmore Artist in Residence (2021–2022), Fernando has received numerous accolades, including recognition from DownBeat Magazine, the National YoungArts Foundation, and first prize at the West Virginia International Piano Competition.
-In 2017, he participated in the prestigious Banff International Workshop in Jazz & Creative Music.
+A former Strathmore Artist in Residence (2021–2022), Fernando has earned recognition from DownBeat Magazine, the National YoungArts Foundation, and first prize at the West Virginia International Piano Competition.
+In 2017, he attended the prestigious Banff International Workshop in Jazz & Creative Music.
 He graduated summa cum laude from Berklee College of Music in just three years.

-Fernando has performed at premier venues and festivals worldwide, as well as for private audiences, including elected officials, celebrities, and billionaires.
-His collaborators include GRAMMY Lifetime Achievement Award winner Tom Paxton, GRAMMY winners Cathy Fink and Marcy Marxer, steelpan virtuoso Victor Provost, and jazz luminary Chris Cheek.
+Fernando has performed at major venues and festivals around the world.
+He has collaborated with artists such as GRAMMY Lifetime Achievement Award winner Tom Paxton, GRAMMY winners Cathy Fink and Marcy Marxer, steelpan virtuoso Victor Provost, and jazz luminary Chris Cheek.

-Beyond performing and composing, Fernando is a dedicated educator.
-He serves as a faculty member at Levine Music in Washington, D.C., and frequently leads workshops at universities and community music schools across the United States.
+Beyond performing and composing, Fernando is a passionate educator.
+He teaches at Levine Music in Washington, D.C., and regularly leads workshops at universities and community music schools across the United States.